-Detroit Pets For Life (PFL) is a unique boots-on-the-ground outreach program providing pet parents the resources, tools and mentoring necessary to keep pets healthy, safe and in the home; and off the streets and out of shelters.
-Chains are coming off, tummies are full, countless lives are saved and the endless cycle of unwanted homeless pets is ending neighborhood by neighborhood, family by family.
+Detroit Pets For Life (PFL) is a unique boots-on-the-ground outreach program providing pet parents the resources, tools and information necessary to keep pets healthy, safe and in the home; off the streets and out of shelters.

-Since All About Animals’ Detroit PFL program started in late 2012, over 2,000 cats and dogs have been helped.
+Since All About Animals’ Detroit PFL program started in late 2012, over 4,000 cats and dogs have been helped; 3,000 of them fixed.
 Only 20% of these pets had ever seen a veterinarian, just 12% had been vaccinated and a mere 3% were sterilized.
-Pets are now getting critical care they need!
+Pets are now getting critical care!

-Donations are used to keep pets warm, fed, spayed/neutered, vaccinated, microchipped, have medical issues attended too and receive basic necessities and comforts like food, toys, bedding, collars, leashes, dog houses and straw.
+Donations are used to keep pets warm, fed, spayed/neutered, vaccinated, microchipped, medical issues attended too and helped with basic necessities and comforts like food, toys, bedding, collars, leashes, dog houses and straw.

-Building humane communities doesn’t just help the pets in immediate need, but keeps future pets from suffering too.
+Building humane communities doesn’t just help the pets in immediate need, but manifests a better life for future pets too.

 Read more about our Detroit Pets For Life program in Animal Sheltering magazine here.